Michael Eriksson

 Obviously, there is a differentiation in strengths and weaknesses in the intellects of the sexes, e.g. that men are relatively stronger in “math” than they are in “verbal”, to borrow SAT terminology; and women the other way around.
 Certainly, women will be better in at least some specific areas; however, I am not entirely convinced that verbal skills is one of these (although many studies indicate this).
 In my opinion, women use many words, but without regard for quality (and are generally weak in their communicative skills); they read more than men, but seldom something actually worth reading (consider celebrity gossip, insightless self-help books, and romance novels); etc. Notably, men tend to have marginally better scores than women on the “verbal” SAT sub-test (while outdoing the women by a wide margin in “math”; cf. http://nces.ed.gov/Programs/digest/d95/dtab126.aspe).
 One might speculate that women are better at basic skills, like knowing many words, being good at building sentences, and similar, but that men have an advantage where actually thinking about meaning, reading critically, expressing own thoughts, etc. becomes more important—this, in turn, could be explained by women spending more time using language, in particularly actively, leading to a training effect; but that men have a greater general intelligence.

-A particular note on school grades: According to several surveys I have seen, the GPAs of girls tend to be better than those of boys.
+A particular note on school grades: According to several surveys that I have seen, the GPAs of girls tend to be better than those of boys.
 This should be seen in light of at least the following cautions:

 Further, when comparisons between test results and grades are made (e.g. the Swedish nation-wide tests), it can often be observed that girls have better grades than would be expected from the tests.
 (Note, however, that there are unproved claims that women simply test worse, which could be a partial explanation.)